PURPOSE & POLICIES

 - ESL students that participate in the Multiple Measures process and are not satisfied with their ESL English course placement are welcome to participate in the ESL English assessment test.

 - Students that participate in the ESL English assessment test are encouraged to review Sample Test Questions.

 - The ESL English assessment test is administered on a computer and is untimed.

 - Plan for at least 1 hour when participating in the ESL English assessment test.

 - Not allowed: Cell Phones, Calculators, iPods, Smart Watches and any other electronic devices.

 - Placement Test Results are valid for a two-year period.

-- Students may participate in the assessment process at any time during our assessment lab hours.
-Please refer to our current assessment calendar.
+Students may participate in the ESL English assessment test at any time during the hours shown on the assessment calendar.

 ASSESSMENT RETEST POLICY

 Students that participate in the ESL English assessment test may retest after one (1) month.
 If a student would like to retest again, they must wait one (1) complete year from their initial test date.